 And if you don't have one yet, what do you want your site to look like?
 Find an example to use as your inspiration.

-In order to answer this question, I want to encourage you to check out a few different websites that I feel have modern, clean, attractive design.
-Just click on these and pay attention to the look and feel of the sites.
+In order to answer this question, check out a few different websites from people whose online presence you admire.
+Pay attention to the look and feel of the sites.
 Some of them you may like; others not.
 But watch to see what you do like, what you don't, and how they have branded and presented themselves.

 Pay special attention to: